stas00/ipyexperiments/docs/cell_logger.md

 That means that when the function finished it consumed `2467 MB` of GPU RAM, as compared to the memory usage before its run.
 However, it actually needed a total of `4000 MB` of GPU RAM to be able to run (`2467`+`1437`).
 So if you didn't have `4000 MB` of free unfragmented RAM available it would have failed.

+## Used and Peaked memory usage defined

+* **Delta Consumed** is the difference between current used memory and used memory at the start of the counter.

+* **Delta Peaked** is the memory overhead if any.
+It's calculated in two steps:
+   1. The base measurement is the difference between the peak memory and the used memory at the start of the counter.
+   2. Then if delta used is positive it gets subtracted from the base value.

+   It indicates the size of the blip.

+   **Warning**: currently the peak memory usage tracking is implemented using a python thread, which is very unreliable, since there is no guarantee the thread will get a chance at running at the moment the peak memory is occuring (or it might not get a chance to run at all).
+Therefore we need pytorch to implement multiple concurrent and resettable [`torch.cuda.max_memory_allocated`](https://pytorch.org/docs/stable/cuda.html#torch.cuda.max_memory_allocated) counters.
+Please vote for this [feature request](https://github.com/pytorch/pytorch/issues/16266).

 ## Framework Preloading

 You do need to be aware that some frameworks consume a big chunk of general and GPU RAM when they are used for the first time.
 For example `pytorch` `cuda` [eats up](